josephtey/AmplifyWorkshop/README.md

 1. **Partition Key** is `user`.
 This allows us to **partition** our queries based on the `user` column, so we can display items relevant to only the logged-in user.
 2. **Sort Key** is `timestamp`.
 This allows us to **sort** our table based on creation time.

-Before you create the database, you must specify how items in your table are uniquely organized.
-You do this by specifying a primary key.
-The primary key uniquely identifies each item in the table so that no two items can have the same key.
-This can be an individual column, or a combination that includes a primary key and a sort key.

 ### Implementing the Database

 ![database-flow](img/database-flow.png)